 – Never use any acid or retinol before the treatment.
 And be careful with other anti-aging ingredients that can be too intense to be pushed into the skin with a microcurrent facial.

-I hope this post has been helpful when exploring the field of microcurrent conductivity gels.
+I hope this post has been helpful when exploring the field of microcurrent conductivity gels for the face.

 I would love to hear your own experiences.
 And if you have any questions, let me know in the comments below.

 Microcurrent itself is a true game-changer for your skin.
-And if you’ve missed my post about all the benefits if this technology, and the devices I use myself.
+And if you’ve missed my post about all the benefits of this technology, and the devices I use myself.
 Then see this post.

 Until next time, love your skin!